umbc-hackafe/pyalexa/README.md

 # pyalexa
-Simple Python API for granting custom skills to Alexa
+Simple Python API for granting custom skills to the Amazon Echo (Alexa)